Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

     -   Mints unique item.
     -   Updates mappings.
 -	Burn function to burn an asset.
+    -   checks whether the person burning the asset is the owner of the unique item.
     -	Checks whether the asset is creator locked.
-    -	Checks whether the user has the unique item.
     -	Transfers the original item back to the user.
     -	Burns unique item.
+    -   Deletes token information.
--	A function to retrieve the uri of the original item.
+-	An originalAssetUri function to retrieve the uri of the original item.
+-   A uri function to query the unique asset's uri.
+-   A setUniqueUri function to update the unique asset's uri.
 -   A royaltyInfo function which will point to the royaltyInfo function of the original item's content contract.
--	A getMultipleRoyalties function which returns an array of receiver addresses and an array of royalty amounts calculated from the given salesprice and royalty rates.
+-	A multipleRoyaltyInfo function which returns an array of receiver addresses and an array of royalty amounts calculated from the given salesprice and royalty rates.
+-   A setTokenRoyalties function which updates the royalties of a function.

--   For uniqueAssetUri, we can go about it two ways:
+For uniqueAssetUri, we can go about it two ways:
 -   The uri is permanent, and we will have a function to query a single uniqueAssetUri
 -   The uri is updateable, and there will be a function to update the uri and a function to query a specific version of the asset.

 #### MultipleRoyalties-
 This is an abstract contract inherited by UniqueContent.sol.
--	Stores a mapping of (uniqueId =>  LibRoyalty.Fee[])
+-	Stores a mapping of (uint256 uniqueId => LibRoyalty.Fee[])

-Functions in MultipleRoyalties.sol include:
+Internal functions in MultipleRoyalties.sol include:
--	A function to update the additional royalties.
+-	A helper function to update the royalties.
-    -	Checks whether the sum of all royalties exceed 1e6.
+-   A verifyRoyalties function which checks whether royalties designated are valid.
--	A function to return the royalties of a uniqueId.
+-	A getMultipleRoyalties function to return the multiple royalties of a unique asset.

 ### Updating Subgraph
 Todo: Discuss subgraph changes that must be made.

 ### Exchange Updates
+Currently the Rawrshak exchange contracts are only compatible with content contracts which use the ERC1155 token standard and so some changes must be made so that it can handle the exchange of ERC721 unique assets and pay out their corresponding multiple royalties.

 -   In RoyaltyManager.sol and its interface, a new function, similar to payableRoyaltyies() (such as payableMultipleRoyalties()), must be created which will return arrays of addresses and fees instead of just one of each.
-This so that the exchange can send transfer payments to more than one royalty receiver.
+This so that the exchange can send transfer payments to multiple royalty receivers.
+-   In Exchange.sol, and its interface, two new functions must be added, similar to fillBuyOrder() and fillSellOrder(), with the difference that they will specifically handle ERC721 NFTs.
+They will strip away irrelevant modifiers, discard amountToBuy/amounToSell as a parameter, and use payableMultipleRoyalties() to retreive royalties and run a loop of transferRoyalty() to send payments.
+-   In NftEscrow.sol, the _transfer() internal function, which exclusively transfers ERC1155 tokens, must be modified to call the transfer function of an ERC721 contract in case the token exchanged is a unique asset (ie. the content contract supports the IMultipleRoyalties interface).
+This change affects all deposit and withdraws functions on this contract which is called whenever a buy or sell order is executed, or when someone cancels or claims an order.

+Design Considerations:
+-   Exchange.sol
--   In Exchange.sol, a conditional must be added in functions fillBuyOrder() and fillSellOrder() which checks whether the content contract implements the IMultipleRoyalties interface.
-This will decide whether it will run the original loop function with payableRoyalties or the new loop that must be added, which uses payableMultipleRoyalties() instead.
+    -   It is possible modify the original fill order functions to handle ERC721 tokens.
+It can check whether the content contract implements the IMultipleRoyalties interface.
+This will decide whether it will run the original loop function with payableRoyalties or simply run payableMultipleRoyalties() once and a loop of transferRoyalty().
+    -   However, the benefit of creating new fill order functions is to open the possibility down the line of allowing users to buy multiple unique assets in one go.
+This idea is incompatible with the original fill order functions which require all order Ids to have the same token information.

 ## Rationale